Uranium Soda is an independant studio based in Toulouse (France).

 Meanwhile, I had saved money from a 1 year contract as an engineer in a "serious-game" laboratory, and i could work for at least 2 years with a tighten belt.
 I had made a great step into game design theory with, among other readings, "The Art of Game Design" by Jesse Shell (I would recommend it).

 Things had started to be serious.
 We had developed a more mature mindset.
-We entered a seek and destroy phase, shooting at all old damned bad ideas sticking to the game like hitmans under cocaine.
+To accelerate the project, We entered a seek and destroy phase, shooting at all old damned bad ideas sticking to the game like hitmans under cocaine.
 Among many clean-ups, the greatest relief was when we bombed the "it is a mobile game" settlement.
-The crappiest idea of the whole story was dead...
+The crappiest idea of the project was dead...

 To be continued…